EU legal professional privilege after Brexit

 - litigation between private parties

-Following the end of the Brexit transition period on 31 December 2020, the respective member state is no longer bound by the EU Lawyers Directives which ensure recognition of home title by a UK lawyer, and the privileges which accompany this, including legal privilege.
-Instead, national rules apply.
+Following the end of the Brexit transition period, the respective member state is no longer bound by the EU Lawyers Directives towards UK lawyers.

-Jurisdictions where there’s no clear legal assurance of national LPP for foreign lawyers include:
+Jurisdictions where there is no clear legal assurance of national LPP for foreign lawyers include:

 Even in jurisdictions where legal privilege is explicitly granted to foreign lawyers, this can be subject to registration with the national bar.

-This contrasts with the English law position, which recognises privilege over communications between lawyers acting in their professional capacity and their clients (or their employers in the case of in-house lawyers), regardless of a lawyer's national bar registration, as long as such communications are made in connection with the provision of legal advice: see PJSC Tatneft v Bogolyubov and others EWHC 2437 (Comm).
+This contrasts with the English law position, which recognises privilege over communications between lawyers acting in their professional capacity and their clients (or employers, in the case of in-house lawyers), regardless of a lawyer's national bar registration, as long as such communications are made in connection with the provision of legal advice: see PJSC Tatneft v Bogolyubov EWHC 2437 (Comm).

 UK lawyers should check the rules of relevant bars to comply with any local requirements.